ladmini/LZViewPager/README.md

 - [x] Simplistic, yet highly extensive customisation.
 - [x] Full support for custom components.
 - [x] Built on a powerful and informative page view controller.
+- [x] Header scrollable, if the width of buttons is larger than the width of the current view.

 ## 📋 Requirements
 LZViewPager requires iOS 9, Swift 4